-- 3. Prospectus.
+- A student with prior M.S. degree from an outside program may include up to 2 courses from their M.S. work to fulfill the requirements for 2 of the 5 non-breadth courses. - A student with a prior MS degree from the Geology Graduate Program at UC Davis may include 5 courses from their M.S. work to fulfill the requirements for 2 of the 5 non-breadth courses and the 3 breadth courses. - 2.
+Breadth Requirement.
+The courses selected for #1 (above) must include at least one graduate-level course from three different categories of the seven sub-disciplines listed below.
+These three classes must all include an oral presentation by the student, and be 3-unit courses at the 200-level: - l. paleontology: 260, 261, 262 - 2. sedimentology/oceanography: 205, 206, 226, 228, 232 - 3. structure/tectonics: 214, 216, 218, 219, 220, 295, 296 - 4. petrology/geochemistry: 206, 227, 246, 247, 250, 251, 253, 254, 255, 285 - 5. environmental geology/geomorphology/resources: 235 - 6. geophysics: 217, 219, 236, 238, 240, 241, 242 - 7. planetary science: 244, 245 - 3.
+Prospectus.
 By the 6th week of the third quarter in residence, the student must submit a prospectus for his/her dissertation research.
 The prospectus will not exceed 10 typed double-spaced pages (figures and references can exceed the 10-page limit) and must include the following elements: - i.
 Summary/Abstract. - ii.
 Statement of problem to be investigated. - iii.
 Background, why the problem is important. - iv.
 Methods of investigating the problem. - v.
 Discussion; relevance of possible results to the solution of the problem. - vi.
 References. - 4.
 Prospectus Meeting.
-After completion of the prospectus, before the end of the 1st year in the program, the student will meet with a committee composed of one Graduate Advisor, the Dissertation Advisor, and one "expert" in the field of research.
+After completion of the prospectus, before the end of the 1st year in the program, the student will meet with a committee composed of one Graduate Adviser, the Dissertation Adviser, and one "expert" in the field of research.
 Together, they will discuss the prospectus, the proposed research, and the ability of the student to complete the proposed research.
 This meeting can have the following outcomes: - i.
 The student may be encouraged to expand the prospectus into a formal Ph.D. dissertation proposal. - ii.
 The student may be required to modify and resubmit the prospectus for reevaluation by the committee. - iii.
 The student may be required to proceed toward a M.S. degree prior to continuing in the Ph.D. program.
 His/her suitability for the Ph.D. program will be reconsidered upon the successful completion of the M.S. degree. - iv.
 The student may be asked to leave the Graduate Program.

-Once approved, a copy of the prospectus, signed cover sheet and proposal should be submitted to the Graduate Program Assistant.
+Once approved, a copy of the prospectus, signed cover sheet and proposal should be submitted to the Graduate Program Coordinator.